wuxxin/salt-shared/roles/imgbuilder/preseed/README.md

 ==========================================

 TODO:
- * for easy work: templates: base.cfg : commented out last keypress before reboot
  * preseed diskpassword empty problem
  * add haveged also in initramfs of target boot
- * more recordfail and other grub blockage (waits on mainscreen, and on a recordfail something screen)
- * swap, now that we needed paths again in fstab, we can make swap without label
- * custom_late.02-crypt.hook: mkfifo
- * grub hook
  * haveged hook (sleep)
+ * more recordfail and other grub blockage (waits on mainscreen, and on a recordfail something screen), grub hook
+ * change overlay generation to initramfs-tools copy-exec

 Target:
 -------